508LoopDetected/tidbyt-plex/README.md

 # Plex "Now Playing" for Tidbyt
-A work in progress: This Node.js app sends Plex API data from your local music library to a registered Tidbyt device for a nice "now playing" display.
+This Node.js app sends Plex API data from your local music library to a registered Tidbyt device for a nice "now playing" display.
 We're bypassing the Pixlet runtime in this particular instance and utilizing the unofficial [Tidbyt Node client](https://github.com/drudge/node-tidbyt) instead.

 ### Getting Started